 - Tracking: Keep track of your documents using the tracking number provided by the office.

 - Double-checking: Once you receive the apostilled documents, carefully review them to ensure accuracy and completeness.
+Be sure to verify the attached apostille certificate and check for security features such as watermarks, seals, signatures, and unique identifiers to confirm the document’s legitimacy.

 John submitted his FBI background check for an apostille and eagerly entered Step 4.
 He waited patiently for two weeks, tracking his package online.
 Finally, the day arrived when the apostilled documents were delivered, bringing him relief and satisfaction.